Tahar El Khalej: Club career

 Born in Marrakech, El Khalej started at Kawkab Marrakech in 1990, spending four seasons there, helping them win one league title and two national cups.
-In 1994, he moved to Portugal to sign with UD Leiria, at the time, recently promoted to the first tier.
-Making his debut on 22 October 1994, against Vitória de Guimarães, he was frequently used as midfielder alongside Mário Artur and Abel.
+In 1994, he moved to Portugal to sign with UD Leiria, which was, at the time, recently promoted to the first tier.
+Making his debut on 22 October 1994, against Vitória de Guimarães, he was frequently used as a midfielder alongside Mário Artur and Abel.
 After two seasons in Leiria, El Khalej joined Benfica in 1997.
 He made his debut on 9 September 1997 and went on to amass nearly 100 appearances, 72 in the league, without winning any silverware.